CarlaBruckmann/CarlaBruckmann/README.md

-## Welcome to my page!👋
+## Welcome to my page! 👋

 My name is **Carla Brückmann** 👩

-👩🏻‍💻 Front-end Developer Student.
+* 👩🏻‍💻 Front-end Developer Student.

-📍 From SC, Brazil.
+* 📍 From SC, Brazil.

-🌱 Currently studying HTML, CSS and JavaScript.
+* 🌱 Currently studying HTML, CSS and JavaScript.

-🌈 I love bikes, cats and popcorn.
+* 🌻 I'm mother of an explorer girl.

-🌻 I'm mother of an explorer girl.
+* 🌈 I love bikes, cats and popcorn.

-💬 Ask me about anything, i'm happy to help!
+* 💬 Ask me about anything, i'm happy to help!